oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The discovery of the true battlefield of the *Varruschlacht* at Kalkriese in 1987 certainly sparked renewed interest, but that alone does not explain the staying power of Arminius in recent memory.
 This begs the question of how Arminius re-emerged in the public imagination and if he retains any of his anti-Roman or anti-French connotations.

-[^78]: Magnus Brechtken, “Leaving the Forest: ‘Hermann the German’ as Cultural Representation from Nationalism to Post-Modern Consumerism,” in *Germania Remembered*, ed.
-Lee and McLelland, 333.

-[^79]: Landesverband Lippe, “Infomaterial,” Das Hermannsdenkmal, accessed on March 19, 2019, [www.hermannsdenkmal.de/hermann-erleben/infomaterial](http://www.hermannsdenkmal.de/hermann-erleben/infomaterial).

 Arminia *Bielefeld*, the local soccer organization, was the driving force that sustained Arminius’s positive image.
 Advertisements for Arminia often depict the *Hermannsdenkmal* wearing the club’s jersey.
 This was taken quite literally in 1999 when the Arminius statue was dressed in the largest soccer jersey ever created for two weeks.[^80]
 Featuring the number nine in reference to the year of the *Varusschlacht*, this commercial stunt cemented Arminius’s association with soccer.
 This may be why the *Lippisches Landesmuseum* commissioned a recreation of Arminius’s left foot as part of their advertisement campaign for their 2009 “Myth: exhibition in Detmold.[^81]

-[^80]: Brechtken, “Leaving the Forest: ‘Hermann the German’ as Cultural Representation from Nationalism to Post-Modern Consumerism,” in *Germania Remembered*, ed.
-Lee and McLelland, 329.

-[^81]: Ibid, 330.

 Arminia fully embraces the figure of Arminius and all that he stands for.
 On their website, the organization likens the *Varusschlahct* to a soccer match where Rome is the visiting team while the Germani defend their home turf:

 >Team captain Arminius had home advantage.
 There was no umpire, cheating was permitted, and bad weather also favoured the home team when they put an end to the invaders’ attempts to conquer the boggy, marshy lands between the Rhine and Elbe River.[^82]

-[^82]: Cited in Andreas Musolff, “The Global Westphalian: *Arminius/Hermann* as a Post-National Identification Figure,” in *Germania Remembered*, ed.
-Lee and McLelland, 343.

 As a local military hero, Arminius is a fitting mascot for a sports team.
 Though clearly in jest, the tone is eerily similar to the rhetoric employed by the fascists.